-Let’s hit the wayback button and head to turn of the century.
-Graduating high school, #2 in my class, I was the first of my grandparent’s 20+ grandkids to be attempting anything more than community college.
+Let’s start 16 years ago – Graduating high school, #2 in my class, I was the first of my grandparent’s 20+ grandkids to be attempting anything more than community college.
 That summer before I left for school, I was digging & balling trees with my grandfather (he owned a nursery) at a local tree farm when the owner walked over.

 My grandfather was so poor growing up he killed pigeons with a slingshot to provide food for his mother and two step-sisters in Puerto Rico.
 I remember how proud he seemed to tell that man what I was doing, that I was going to be a doctor.

 I arrived at school having always been the smart kid, things came easily to me and so I had no real work ethic to match my talents.
 Rather than apply myself, I decided to substitute things like studying, going to class, and athletics for drinking, gambling, and other substances.

 I became a generally despicable person; I carry a lot of shame about who I was during those years, the people I took advantage of, things I did, etc. Even within the last few years I’ve seen people in public for the first time since those days who pretend like they don’t know me.
 I don’t blame them.

 So…I withdraw from school, $60k in debt, and head back to Felton, DE to live in my dad’s basement while working at a burger joint, taking classes at the local community college to avoid my loans kicking in.
 I ballooned up to nearly 300lbs and got to experience the joy of being told I could not fit on a few rollercoasters at Six Flags.

 An abundance of luck and a few relationships kept me out of any real legal trouble, but 4 years that were supposed to be the foundation for the rest of my life had produced massive debt, broken relationships, a piss-poor work ethic, no sense of accountability, and a $9/hr job at Jake’s Burgers in Dover, Delaware.